Brazil 14 min

 As an independent contractor, you’re responsible for filing and paying your own taxes.

-As an EI, you will likely be eligible for the Simples Nacional tax regime, which is a simplified, one-form tax system designed specially for small business owners.
+As an EI, you will likely be eligible for the Simples Nacional tax regime, which is a simplified, one-form tax system specially designed for small business owners.
 Under this regime, you pay reduced tax rates of anywhere between 4% and 33%, depending on your business activity and your level of income.
 If you do not qualify (for example, if you earn too much revenue), you can register to pay tax under another structure, such as the Presumed Profit regime.

-As an MEI, you will pay a fixed, monthly tax of around R$60 ($12) using the DAS form.
+As an MEI, you will pay a fixed monthly tax of around R$60 ($12) using the DAS form.
 This covers both income tax and social security contributions.

 VAT information for independent contractors in Brazil